AteqEjaz/ethereum-smart-contracts/README.md

 # ethereum-smart-contracts
 Ethereum-Smart-contracts using Solidity is a traning exercise in order to understand basic of smart contract and their working in distributed environment.
 You must have Metamask extension installed in your chrome browser.
 Also, use Geth for creating a private chain.
+Following Readme instrunctions are not well written might have errors in spellings etc..

 Setting up Dev ENV on MAC:

 1: install xcode
 2: xcode-select --install
 3: install Homebre
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-  4: install nodejs (follow instrunctions on google to install nom)
+4: install nodejs (follow instrunctions on google to install npm)

 5: GETH - Go-Ethrem

-   5.1: Add ethereum to Source list using following command
-        -> $ brew tap ethereum/ethereum     Than
+5.1: Add ethereum to Source list using following command -> $ brew tap ethereum/ethereum     Than
 5.2-> $ brew install ethereum

 6: Install Test RPC (It simulate ethrem node it’s not a real node, u can consider it as test node and install test smartcontract) Every time you restart test RPC you need to redeploy smart contracts.
 -> $ npm install -g ethereumjs-testrpc